jonnonz1/nz-statute-book/acts/public/2014/airports-cost-recovery-for-processing-of-international-travellers-act-2014.md

   (b) advise the Minister of the results of the consultation.
 (3) The Director-General must carry out the consultation required by subsection (2) in conjunction with— (a) the Comptroller of Customs, if the regulations relate to the processing of travellers by Customs:
-  (b) the General Manager of the Aviation Security Service if the regulations relate to the processing of travellers by the Aviation Security Service.
+  (b) the Director of Civil Aviation if the regulations relate to the processing of travellers by the Aviation Security Service.
 (4) The process for consultation must, to the extent practicable in the circumstances, include— (a) giving adequate and appropriate notice of the intention to make the regulations; and (b) providing a reasonable opportunity for interested persons to make submissions.